-Score explanation:

-There was a session in the M1 Respiratory and Cardiovascular course entitled "Environmental Injustice and the Effects on Cardiovascular and Pulmonary Disease," which discussed environmental factors that impact pulmonary diseases and health disparity issues that impact the burden of respiratory disease in under-resourced environments.
-The associated testing objective is: "Describe the relationships between indoor and outdoor air pollution and cardiopulmonary health effects."
+Score explanation: The course Respiratory Medicine had an hour-and-a-half dedicated lecture entitled "Environmental Injustice and the Effects on Cardiovascular and Pulmonary Disease," which discussed environmental factors that impact pulmonary diseases and health disparity issues that impact the burden of respiratory disease in under-resourced environments.
+The associated testing objectives are: "Describe the relationships between indoor and outdoor air pollution and cardiopulmonary health effects" and "Analyze the impact of structural inequity on individual and population level exposures to air pollution and associated negative health impacts."

 6. Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
+This topic was explored in depth by the core curriculum.

+This topic was briefly covered in the core curriculum.

+This topic was covered in elective coursework.